 So let's say a company is making $500,000/yr in revenue and that revenue is growing at a steady 20% YoY, with a 25% margin, so about $125,000 in annual EBIDTA.
 An investor could come in and say that the company is worth 1x or 2x revenue to them.
 If, for example, an investor says it's 2x, then it's $1M.

-After that, each of the founders will continue to hold 3,000,000 shares- but they will no longer represent 33% of the company since the company now has 11,250,000 issued shares of stock.
+After that, each of the founders will continue to hold 3,000,000 shares.
+However, they will no longer represent 33% of the company since the company now has 11,250,000 issued shares of stock.

-Clubhouse reportedly raised a Series C round on a $4B valuation.
-Pre-revenue.
+Clubhouse reportedly raised a Series C round on a $4B valuation at pre-revenue, for example.
 Their founders must be good at this.

 When an investor considers what stake in the company they expect, in exchange for the risk they are taking, they are asking themselves what will eventually happen with the company.

 If this is a company that could become a unicorn and go public, then investors might consider a smaller stake because the upside is still huge.
 On the other end, the expectation is that the company gets acquired for under $200M, then investors need to be much more careful about these valuations.
 I had a chat with Paul Silva the other day on how they value their investments at his Angel Group.